 - 1. In floor plan view, click the Fill Window button to zoom out as needed to fill the view window with the entire drawing. - 2.
-Select 3D> Create Perspective View> Full Camera (or press Shift + J).

-3. Click at the bottom of the floor plan view window and drag a line that stops at the Entry.
+Select 3D> Create Perspective View> Full Camera (or press Shift + J). - 3.
+Click at the bottom of the floor plan view window and drag a line that stops at the Entry.
 The point where you click (A) defines the point of perspective and the line (B) defines the direction of perspective.

 - 4. Release the mouse button to create the 3D camera view.
 Where the mouse is released (C) is the camera's focal point. - 5.
 You can use the Mouse-Orbit Camera tool to change the camera's perspective.
 The camera will revolve around its focal point (C).
-See "Repositioning Cameras" on page 901 of the Reference Manual for more information.

-6. To smooth out the edges and create a more realistic rendering of the model, you can select 3D> Camera View Options> Final View in Final Vie
+See "Repositioning Cameras" on page 912 of the Reference Manual for more information. - 6.
+To smooth out the edges and create a more realistic rendering of the model, you can select 3D> Camera View Options> Final View 🛅 or Final View with Shadows 🛅.

-Note: Final Views often take significantly longer to generate than Previews, so the 3D view reverts back to the Preview Settings as soon as anything is changed within the view.
+Note: Final Views often take significantly longer to generate than Previews, so a 3D view will revert back to the Preview Settings as soon as anything is changed within the view.